Causal inference with recurrent and competing events: Identification of the causal estimands

 \subsubsection{Differences in interpretation}

-In the counting process formalism of recurrent events, $N^c_t$ is interpreted as the factual number of recurrent events that occurred by time $t$ in a given individual, regardless of whether or not those events were observed by the investigators.
-Likewise, the observed counting process $N_t$ is interpreted as the number of events that were recorded while the subject was under follow-up.
-If study participants receive concomitant care in addition to the intervention of interest by virtue of being under follow-up, then individuals who are lost to follow-up may have different outcomes $N^c_t$ compared to subjects under follow-up due to the termination of such concomitant care.
-This violates the independent censoring condition Eq.~\ref{eq:continuous_independent_censoring}.
+In the counting process formalism of recurrent events, $N^c_t$ is interpreted as the count of events that would be measured if we somehow could observe every individual's future outcomes (for example by implanting a 'tracker device'), even if they withdraw from study participation or otherwise discontinue follow-up.
+This is a factual (as opposed to a counterfactual) quantity, because it is not subject to any counterfactual intervention to eliminate censoring.
+Next, the observed counting process $N_t$ is interpreted as the number of events that were recorded while the subject was alive and under follow-up, i.e. $N_t=\int_0^t I(T^D\geq s, C\geq s)dN^c_s$.

+If study participants receive concomitant care by virtue of being under follow-up (e.g. additional medical exams that can lead to discovery of new conditions which trigger initiation of additional, supportive treatments), then individuals who are lost to follow-up may have different outcomes $N^c_t$ compared to subjects under follow-up due to the termination of such concomitant care.
+This violates the independent censoring condition (\ref{eq:continuous_independent_censoring}).
 Therefore, $E[N_t^c]$ is not identified when concomitant care under follow-up affects future outcomes $N^c_t$ without additional strong assumptions.
-In other words, one cannot make inference on individuals who do not receive concomitant care by only observing individuals who do receive concomitant care.
+In other words, one cannot make inference on individuals who are censored (who do not receive concomitant care) by only observing uncensored individuals (who do receive concomitant care).

-By contrast, the counterfactual quantity $Y^{\overline{c}=0}_k$ is often interpreted as the number of recurrent events that would be observed by time $k$ under an intervention which \emph{prevented} individuals from being lost to follow-up, i.e. in a pseudopopulation where all individuals receive the same level of concomitant care. $E[Y^{\overline{c}=0}_k]$ is still identified under effects of concomitant care on recurrent syncope, i.e. the arrows $c_k^{a,\overline{c}=0}=0\rightarrow \underline{Y}_k^{a,\overline{c}=0}$ in Fig.~\ref{fig:total_effect} do not violate the exchangeability condition (Eq.~\ref{eq:exchangeability_total_ii}).
+In contrast to $N^c_t$, the counterfactual quantity $Y^{\overline{c}=0}_k$ is often interpreted as the number of recurrent events that would be observed by time $k$ under an intervention which \emph{prevented} individuals from being lost to follow-up, i.e. in a pseudopopulation where all individuals receive the same level of the primary intervention ($A$) and concomitant care. $E[Y^{\overline{c}=0}_k]$ is still identified under effects of concomitant care on the recurrent event, i.e. the arrows $c_k=0\rightarrow Y_k^{a,\overline{c}=0}$ in Fig.~\ref{fig:total_effect} do not violate the exchangeability condition (\ref{eq:exchangeability_total_ii}).
 In the special case where concomitant care does not affect future recurrent events, the interpretations of $E[Y^{\overline{c}=0}_k]$ and $E[N^c_{t_k}]$ coincide.
 Similar arguments are given by \cite{young_causal_2020}, Sec.
 5, for the incident event setting.